Climate and Average Weather Year Round in Florence Oregon, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.5 months, from June 12 to September 29, with an average temperature above 55°F. The day of the year with the warmest water is August 26, with an average temperature of 57°F.
+The time of year with warmer water lasts for 3.5 months, from June 13 to September 30, with an average temperature above 55°F. The month of the year in Florence with the warmest water is August, with an average temperature of 56°F.

-The time of year with cooler water lasts for 4.0 months, from December 15 to April 16, with an average temperature below 51°F. The day of the year with the coolest water is February 8, with an average temperature of 50°F.
+The time of year with cooler water lasts for 4.0 months, from December 16 to April 17, with an average temperature below 51°F. The month of the year in Florence with the coolest water is February, with an average temperature of 50°F.

 To characterize how pleasant the weather is in Florence throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Florence for general outdoor tourist activities is from early July to late August, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Florence for general outdoor tourist activities is from early July to late August, with a peak score in the first week of August.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Florence for hot-weather activities is from late July to late August, with a peak score in the third week of August.